-All of the new elements defined in this 3MF extension specification live under the <resources> element from the core 3MF specification.
+All the new elements defined in this 3MF extension specification live under the <resources> element from the core 3MF specification.
 The <object> and <basematerials> elements are from the core spec, while the rest are defined in the following chapters.
 The ordering shown here is not enforced in the schema, as these extension elements all fall under the <any> element from the core spec.